jhvanderschee/hugocodex/content/en/posts/awesome-cms-for-hugo.md

 [![](/uploads/sitepins.png)](https://sitepins.com/)

 PS.
-I (Joost) know the author.
+We know the author of [Sitepins](https://sitepins.com/).
 His name is Mehedi.
-I have reviewed his CMS project multiple times.
+We have reviewed his CMS project multiple times.
 He is a passionate person and kind soul.
 He has created some great Hugo themes and is a well known person in the community.
 He knows what he is doing.
-I fully trust Mehedi to take good care of you guys, so do not hesitate and [check out his amazing project](https://sitepins.com/) and get yourself an amazing deal!
+We fully trust Mehedi to take good care of you guys, so do not hesitate and [check out his amazing project](https://sitepins.com/) and get yourself an amazing deal!